-- > Enable Internet Access Control Select the check box to enable the Internet Access Control function, so the Default Filter Policy can take effect. - Rule Name - Here displays the name of the rule and this name is unique. - Host Here displays the host selected in the corresponding rule. - Target Here displays the target selected in the corresponding rule. - Schedule Here displays the schedule selected in the corresponding rule. - Action Here displays the action the Router takes to deal with the packets.
-It could be Allow or Deny.
-Allow means that the Router permits the packets to go through the Router.
-Deny means that the Router rejects the packets to go through the Router. - > Status This field displays the status of the rule.
-Enabled means the rule will take effect, Disabled means the rule will not take effect. - > Modify Here you can edit or delete an existing rule.
+- > Enable Internet Access Control Select the check box to enable the Internet Access Control function, so the Default Filter Policy can take effect. - Rule Name - Here displays the name of the rule and this name is unique. - Host Here displays the host selected in the corresponding rule. - Target Here displays the target selected in the corresponding rule. - Schedule Here displays the schedule selected in the corresponding rule. - > Status This field displays the status of the rule.
+Enabled means the rule will take effect, Disabled means the rule will not take effect. - Modify Here you can edit or delete an existing rule.